Tag: reflection

 Psalm 80; Isaiah 65:17–25: John 14:18–31

 I might be a nerd (okay, “might” should be replaced by “am”).
 When I was young I was fascinated by the stories of elves.
 In particular, I grew up with the Pinis’ Elf Quest.
 As I got older, I learned about the “real” elves of The Silmarillion (Tolkien’s Elves).
-I was fascinated by their mythic slowness. , death, marriage, war, and all those things that define much of life changed in such strange ways.
+I was fascinated by their mythic slowness. , death, marriage, war, and all those things that define much of human life changed in such strange ways.

 This came to mind as I read the passage of Isaiah.
 A person who dies at a hundred will be as if cursed.
 These days, we celebrate those who live beyond one hundred, trying to their secret (there doesn’t seem to be one).